Feng Shui for Beginners: The Nine-Grid Method Explained

 • Is one part of the layout obviously missing or compressed?

-• Where do your bedroom and work area actually sit in the map?
+• Where do your bedroom and work area actually sit on the map?

-This is the real reason beginners benefit from it.
-The first step in feng shui is not “make a judgment.”
-The first step is “draw the map well enough that the judgment means something.”
+That's the real reason beginners benefit from it.
+The first step in feng shui isn't "make a judgment."
+It's "draw the map well enough that the judgment actually means something."

-Beginners usually misread the layout before they misread the rules
+You'll misread the layout before you misread the rules

-Very few modern homes are perfect rectangles.
-Balconies cut inward, corridors create awkward edges, bathrooms press into corners, kitchens protrude, and the overall footprint is often less obvious than people think.
+Here's something nobody warns you about: very few modern homes are perfect rectangles.
+Balconies cut inward, corridors create awkward edges, bathrooms press into corners, kitchens protrude — and the overall footprint is often less obvious than you'd think.

-That is where beginners usually go wrong.
-They do not fail because the theory is too hard.
-They fail because they are reacting to what looks off instead of what actually falls into an important grid zone.
+That's where beginners go wrong.
+They don't fail because the theory's too hard.
+They fail because they're reacting to what looks off instead of what actually falls into an important grid zone.

-This is also why so many people try random feng shui fixes and feel nothing.
-The adjustment may not be wrong in itself.
-The layout reading before it was simply off.
+This is also why so many people try random feng shui fixes and feel... nothing.
+The adjustment itself might've been fine.
+The layout reading before it was just off.

-So before you interpret anything, make these five things clear:
+So before you interpret anything, get these five things clear:

 • The approximate center

-• Where the bedroom, kitchen, and bathroom sit
+• Where your bedroom, kitchen, and bathroom land

 • Whether there are obvious missing corners or protrusions